W0lfEagle/ff-blog/src/pages/index.md

 ---
 templateKey: index-page
-title: Felicity Forsyth
-image: /img/seaport-during-daytime-132037.jpg
-heading: Coaching with me
-subheading: Change + Transition Coach
+title: Change + Transition Coaching
+image: /img/img_20190516_134202.jpg
+heading: About Coaching
+subheading: Felicity Forsyth
 mainpitch:
-  title: About me
+  title: >-
+    Hi, my name is Felicity and I coach my clients to navigate transition and harness the power of change to craft a life brimming with purpose and possibility.
-  description: >-
+  description: >
-    Hi, I’m Felicity and I have been working as a relocation coach and language teacher for the last 9 years, helping clients navigate international transitions such as moves and career changes.
+    Change arrives in many forms.
+A simple desire for change is the ideal starting point for our work together - even if you don’t know exactly what that change might be.
+I also specialise in working with clients who have recently moved or experienced significant change in their lives.
 description: >-
   Having lived and worked in over 7 different countries, I understand the unique challenges and rewards of building a home, career and community in a new